 THE OLD MAN GIVES AWAY the game in the film's first reel.
 Confronting his adult daughter, a New York community organizer (Michelle Dockery), billionaire urban developer Damian Hale demands her full attention.

 "The revolution can wait, Claire!"
 Indeed it can.

-Just as politicians promise change on the campaign trail, then produce little more than disappointment in office, director Tarsem Singh's science-fiction thriller Face/less suggests far more than it delivers.
+Just as politicians promise change on the campaign trail, then produce little more than disappointment in office, director Tarsem Singh's science-fiction thriller Self/less suggests far more than it delivers.
 Its promise is contained in the line delivered by the picture's high-tech tempter, Dr. Albright (Matthew Goode).

 "Do you feel immortal?"

 For all of his wealth, the 68-year-old Hale is feeling less than hearty.
 Terminally ill with cancer, he has less than six months to live when the mysterious Albright comes into his life.
 Hale is introduced to the latest medical miracle, a process called "shedding."

 For a mere $250 million (US), Hale can shed his diseased body, relocating his consciousness into a new one especially grown for the purpose.
 Secrecy is essential, though, so the old entrepreneur must fake his own death in public.

 Singh's screenplay, by the Spanish writing team of David and Alex Pastor, tantalizes us with an interesting basic idea.
 There are real possibilities in the tale of the egregiously rich extending their lives, not just by harvesting the organs of the impoverished — a harsh reality in today's world — but with full-body replacements.
 Is this the next stage in the establishment of the new corporate feudalism?